google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 const storageKey = 'customRenderersWorkspace';
 ```

+## Observe the built-in renderers

+First, visit [the advanced playground](https://blockly-demo.appspot.com/static/tests/playgrounds/advanced_playground.html) to observe what the built-in renderers look like.

+Click on the "Loops" entry and drag out a repeat block.
+Now, change the selection in the "renderer" drop down to observe the look of each built-in renderer.
+By default, the renderer named "Geras" is used.

 ## Define and register a custom renderer

 A **Renderer** is the interface between your custom rendering code and the rest of Blockly.
-Blockly provides a base renderer with all required fields set to default values.
+Blockly provides a base renderer with all required fields already set to usable values.

 To start, create a new directory at `src/renderers` and add a file inside named `custom.js`.